➺ Skip to the Clouet Room

 - Alexandre-Gabriel Decamps’s The Monkey and the Cat

 The Isabelle Room is particularly indicative of the Duke d’Aumale’s personal attachment to art as well as duty to his family.
-The choice of paintings reflects his memories from his childhood and youth at the Palais-Royal and the Tuileries Palace; his desire to honor his father’s collection; and his own appreciation for Orientalism shaped by the years he spent as Governor of Algeria.
+The rather eclectic choice of paintings reflects his memories from his childhood and youth at the Palais-Royal and the Tuileries Palace; his desire to honor his father’s collection and continue his patronage of contemporary artists; and his own appreciation for Orientalism shaped by the years he spent as Governor of Algeria.

 The renovation work, which includes new lighting, replacement of the faded wall hangings and the restoration of the paintings, will breathe new life into the Isabelle Room and help the visitors better understand the personal sentiments that guided the Duke’s collecting.